 Do Contractors have any compliance responsibilities when they start ordering background screens?

 The Contractors, in ordering and using Background Check Reports for employment purposes, shall comply with its obligations under the applicable federal laws, including but not limited to: the Fair Credit Reporting Act (FCRA), the American With Disabilities Act (ADA), the Drivers Privacy Protection Act (DPPA); and the applicable state laws.
-Contractors should contact First Advantage for specific guidance.
+Contractors should contact S2Verify for specific guidance.